 Fundamentals of Health Sector Management (HSM Seminar)

-The HSM Seminar course examines the challenges of rising healthcare costs in both developing and developed countries, with both nationalized and private health insurance.
+The HSM Seminar course examines the challenges of rising health care costs in both developing and developed countries, with both nationalized and private health insurance.
 Students will explore the various ways governments and industries around the world are working to control spending.
-The course will also cover how financing and organization of healthcare delivery can affect healthcare costs and provide an understanding of the sector’s complex institutional environments.
-This includes the structure of healthcare providers, regulators, payors, and product markets.
+The course will also cover how financing and organization of health care delivery can affect health care costs and provide an understanding of the sector’s complex institutional environments.
+This includes the structure of health care providers, regulators, payors, and product markets.
 HSM Seminar will provide students an opportunity to engage in issues and readings that address broad contemporary challenges to the health sector.
-Students are expected to participate in discussion.
+Students are expected to participate in discussions.